Disorders of sex development (DSDs) are a group of rare conditions where the reproductive organs and genitals do not develop as expected.

 Doctors refer to this condition as sex chromosome DSD.

-An example is Turner syndrome, where a female is missing an X chromosome.
-Girls or women with Turner syndrome are usually infertile and their height is shorter than average.
+Girls or women with Turner syndrome are missing an X chromosome, which means they're usually infertile and their height is shorter than average.

 What happens after birth